 Humor in a relationship goes a long way too.
 It’s both a physical and emotional boon.

 The key to a relationship with an introvert?
-It must feel effortless.
-So full of interest and attraction that the work naturally required in any relationship is done with minimal energy drain.
-Relationships with obligations and agendas forefront must be forged.
-Relationships with curiosity and passion up front must be expressed.
+We must be able to relax and recharge with you.
+Strong relationships have responsiveness (from both partners), common interests and respect for each other’s differences, so the work naturally required in any relationship, is done with minimal energy drain.
 Forging a relationship takes up much precious energy.
 Introverts generate energy from within by reflecting on ideas, thoughts, impressions and feelings.
 If we find someone desirable who can share what swirls within their interior, synergy occurs.
 We expand and are left energized rather than depleted.

 Carl Jung said we choose partners to expand who we are.

 Independence mixed with vulnerability and openness is attractive.
 A relationship built on personal authenticity and interdependence is ideal.
 Even as an introvert, I like to have a steady companion I can count on.
 Someone I trust and who trusts me so that we can have our own endeavors but also provide a safe haven to return to for each other.